zuplo/docs/docs/articles/opentelemetry.md

 `OpenTelemetryPlugin` in the `zuplo.runtime.ts` file as shown below.

 For most providers you will set values for `exporter.url` and `exporter.headers`.
-It is common for providers to use a header for authorization.
+It's common for providers to use a header for authorization.

 ```ts title="zuplo.runtime.ts"
 import { OpenTelemetryPlugin } from "@zuplo/otel";